 - Subject safety is maintained through review of source documentation, including drug accountability logs

 - Data reported to the sponsor are accurate and reported per sponsor requirements

-We are a member of the International Pharmaceutical Privacy Consortium (IPPC), an association of research-based pharmaceutical companies formed in 2002 that has worldwide responsibility for the protection of personal health information and other types of personal data.
-We have been actively involved in the IPPC since 2006, in order to engage in a constructive dialogue with European data-protection authorities and other regulators on privacy standards for biomedical research.
+We are a member of the International Pharmaceutical & Medical Device Privacy Consortium (IPMPC), an association of research-based pharmaceutical companies formed in 2002 that has worldwide responsibility for the protection of personal health information and other types of personal data.
+We have been actively involved in the IPMPC since 2006, in order to engage in a constructive dialogue with European data-protection authorities and other regulators on privacy standards for biomedical research.

-Our company’s primary clinical trial operating model includes the use of clinical research organizations on a limited basis.
+Our company’s primary clinical trial operating model includes the use of contract research organizations (CROs) on a limited basis.
 The use of CROs is generally reserved for circumstances such as:

 - A company acquisition that includes clinical trial work already outsourced to CROs

 - Clinical trial work that requires a large, rapid and global deployment of resources for a finite period of time